Dpdl-io/DpdlEngine/README.md

 endwhile
 ```

-In this way all java libraries defined in class definition configuration file (./DpdlLibs/libs/classes.txt) can be loaded and accessed.
+In this way all java libraries defined in class definition configuration file can be loaded and accessed in Dpdl.

 The default configuration currently includes <ins>Java Platform API</ins>, the <ins>JavaFX</ins> API and <ins>bluecove Bluetooth JSR-82</ins>.

 The default configuration <ins>can be easily extended or updated</ins> to resolve additional java APIs by editing the class definition configuration file.

-#### Dpdl Java API access documentation (default configuration)
+#### Dpdl Java API's access documentation (default configuration)

 The set of classes accessible with Dpdl (default) is defined to be the following set.
 The methods of the classes that are accessible are referred to the current JRE instance on which Dpdl is running.